-In 2020, Dr. Rosa’s dissertation “Global Internet Interconnection Infrastructure: Materiality, Concealment and Surveillance in Contemporary Communication” received an Honorable Mention at the Association of Internet Researchers’s Best Dissertation Award.
-Her research has also received awards and grants from American University, Columbia University and the Carnegie Corporation of New York, and the TPRC (Research Conference on Communications, Information and Internet Policy).
+Dr. Rosa’s research has received several accolades, including from American University, AoIR (Association of Internet Researchers), Columbia University and the Carnegie Corporation of New York, and TPRC (Research Conference on Communications, Information and Internet Policy).

-Fernanda R. Rosa holds a Ph.D. in Communication from American University, in Washington DC., a Masters in Management and Public Policy from Fundação Getulio Vargas (FGV), and a BA in Social Sciences from the University of São Paulo (USP).
-Previously, she was a Google Policy Fellow at the Red en Defensa de los Derechos Digitales (R3D) in Mexico (2017), and a Next Generation Scholar at the Columbia University’s Tech & Policy Initiative (2016-2018).
-Currently, she is an Internet Governance Lab Fellow at American University.
-She is also the co-author of Mobile Learning in Brazil (Zinnerama, 2015) on technology and education issues.
+Dr. Rosa was a Postdoctoral Fellow at the University of Pennsylvania’s Annenberg School for Communication, affiliated with CARGC (Center for Advanced Research in Global Communication) from 2019 to 2021.
+She holds a Ph.D. in Communication from American University, in Washington DC., a Masters in Management and Public Policy from Fundação Getulio Vargas (FGV), and a BA in Social Sciences from the University of São Paulo (USP).
+Currently, she is an Internet Governance Lab Fellow at American University and an active member of REDE (Rede de Pesquisa em Governança da Internet).
+She is the co-author of Mobile Learning in Brazil (Zinnerama, 2015) on technology and education issues.